FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 * By far the best-tested option for Flux models.

-* Long compilation times, on the first call.
+* Medium compilation times, on the first call.

 * Allows mutation of structs, but not of arrays.
 This leads to the most common error... sometimes this happens because you mutate an array, often because you call some function which, internally, creates the array it wants to return & then fills it in.